 The Active School Committee worked together to plan our walkway route.
 We used our mathematical skills and a trundle wheel to measure the walkway.
 One lap of the walkway is 200m, which means that 5 laps equals on kilometre.
 We discussed the best places to put the control points.
 The senior pupils researched and designed some motivational quotes for the route also!

 We have started to use our walkway for our whole school running challenge Run Around Ireland and can't wait to use it to help us with our learning, for our Movement breaks, PE lessons, Active School Week and at breaktime!

 Every classroom have decided upon three ways that they can get more active everyday at school!

 RUN AROUND IRELAND CHALLENGE

 We started our whole school Run Around Ireland Challenge on Monday 22nd March.
 The Active Agents helped to calculate the distance from our school to each landmark on the map.
 They are also responsible for counting the number of laps at the end of each day and calculating the final total at the end of the week.
-At the end of Week one, Ms. Mc Phillips classroom ran as far as The Rock of Cashel and Mrs. Mc Guigan's classroom ran to Hook Head Lighthouse.
-Great start by everyone!
+At the end of the four challenge, we ran a GRAND TOTAL of 6,011 laps of the yard and reached fifteen destinations.
+Well done boys and girls!

 Have a look on our social media pages for more photographs and videos of our Physical Activities throughout the year!